Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: ICI Security Resource Allocation as a Colonel Blotto Game

 where $ \mathcal{G}^j $ is the set of all probability distributions for player $ j $ over its action space $ \mathcal{Q}^j $. \end{definition} The MSNE for this game characterizes a state of the system at which the defender has chosen its optimal randomization over the allocation of resources on SCs and, thus, cannot improve the protection of ICI's SCs by changing this choice.
 Also, the MSNE for the attacker is a probability distribution that captures the allocation of its resources over the SCs in a way to maximize the state estimation error when the defender chooses its MSNE strategies.
 Using the definition of the MSNE, we define the expected CED at MSNE as follows:

-It is proven in \cite[Theorem 1]{kovenock2015generalizations} that for each solution $ (\zeta^d,\zeta^a) $ for system of equations in \eqref{constd} and \eqref{consta}, each player in a General Lotto game has a unique MSNE with univariate marginal distributions in \eqref{Fdist1} and \eqref{Fdist2}.
-In the following proposition, we characterize the solution for our problem when the values of the ICI's SCs for both attacker and defender are equal and, then, we find the expected state estimation error. \begin{proposition} For the problem of resource allocation over SCs having equal values for the attacker and the defender $\phi_i^a=\phi_i^d\triangleq\frac{\varphi_i(v)}{\sum_{i=1}^N\varphi_i(v)}$, at the MSNE, the MDFs for the attacker and the defender, when the defender's resources are greater than the attacker's resources, $ R^d\geq R^a $, will be given by:
+It is proven in \cite[Theorem 1]{kovenock2015generalizations} that for each solution $ (\zeta^d,\zeta^a) $ for system of equations in \eqref{constd} and \eqref{consta}, each player in a General Lotto game has a unique MSNE with univariate marginal distributions in \eqref{Fdist1}.
+In the following {remark}, we characterize the solution for our problem when the values of the ICI's SCs for both attacker and defender are equal and, then, we find the expected state estimation error. \begin{remark} For the problem of resource allocation over SCs having equal values for the attacker and defender $\phi_i^a=\phi_i^d\triangleq\frac{\varphi_i(v)}{\sum_{i=1}^N\varphi_i(v)}$, at the MSNE, the MDFs for the attacker and defender, when the defender's resources are greater than the attacker's resources, $ R^d\geq R^a $, will be given by: